phovea/phovea.github.io/developers/plugins.md

 title:  Plugins
 ---

-Caleydo Web components are found on [GitHub](https://github.com/Caleydo).
-To facilitate installation of Caleydo Web, a [container repository](https://github.com/Caleydo/caleydo_web_container) is provided.
+Phovea components are found on [GitHub](https://github.com/phovea).
+To facilitate installation of Phovea, a [container repository](https://github.com/phovea/phovea_web_container) is provided.
 This repository is used to setup a controlled environment in a virtual machine that runs Ubuntu using [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).

 * lazy loaded plugins, load them upon first need <br>
    -> implications: need way to describe plugins -> registry